 So, I’m curious.
 Do you believe in ghosts?
 Because I never did before, but I’m starting to now.

-If you’d like to read the rest of the story about moving our barn, it’s here.
+Click this link to rest of the story about moving our barn restoration efforts.